acdh-oeaw/metadata-editor/docs/README.md

 ## Create

-A content-level component cointaining the functionallity to write new meta data entries to the triple store of the application and in the future to also upload those to the server. for that it contains the FormFromSchema-component.
+A content-level component cointaining the functionallity to write new meta data entries to the triple store of the application and in the future to also upload those to the server. for that reason it contains the [FormFromSchema](#FormFromSchema)-component.

 ### Imports